EliAndrewC/l7r/setting/l7r.md

 Benshi's next play is even more provocative.
 It involves several unscrupulous merchants who seem to be thinly veiled versions of real-life unpopular merchants here in the city.
 They are eventually murdered by bushi as punishment for their moral failures; some of the bushi are punished and others are not.
 Some local merchants are upset, feeling that this may be a call for bushi to take vigilante actions against merchants whom they perceive as sinful.

 Benshi's first demonstration is significantly more outrageous.
-A local wheat merchant known for price gouging answered a knock at his door to find Benshi and mob outside on the street.
+A local wheat merchant known for price gouging answered a knock at his door to find Benshi and a mob outside on the street.
 They forced him to climb into a coffin, which they nailed shut and carried to the market square.
 Benshi proceeded to give an hour-long funeral service for the wheat merchant, listing his transgressions and urging the audience to strive to avoid the same sins that led to the wheat merchant's downfall.
 After a few hours they eventually let the merchant out of the box, where he furiously demanded that Benshi be punished for this outrageous behavior.

 The following demonstration is even more extreme.
 A landlord who often neglects his properties and fails to make even basic repairs is confronted by a mob of his tenants, led by Benshi.
 In order to show that such greed is not acceptable, Benshi leads the peasants in "symbolically" running the landlord out of town... which consists of actually chasing him out the city gates.
 The landlord returned to find that his office had been broken into and his lockbox smashed and the money there had been taken by Benshi and distributed to his tenants.
 He angrily petitions the magistrates to censure Benshi and return his stolen rent proceeds.